Libbey Incorporated: New England Glass Company (1818–1892)

-The New England Glass Company was originally founded in Cambridge, Massachusetts by Amos Binney, Edmund Munroe, Daniel Hastings, and Deming Jarves on February 16, 1818.
+The New England Glass Company was originally founded in Cambridge, Massachusetts, by Amos Binney, Edmund Munroe, Daniel Hastings, and Deming Jarves on February 16, 1818.
 The company produced both blown and pressed glass objects in a variety of colors, which had engraved, cut, etched, and gilded decorations.
 The firm was one of the first glass companies to use a steam engine to operate its cutting machines, and it built the only oven in the country that could manufacture red lead, a key ingredient in the making of so-called flint glass.
 By the middle of the nineteenth century, the New England Glass Company was considered one of the leading glasshouses in the United States, best known for its cut and engraved glass.

 At its start, the company occupied a disused East Cambridge warehouse erected by the recently failed Boston Porcelain and Glass Company.
 It was fitted with two flint furnaces, 24 steam-operated glass-cutting mills, and a red-lead furnace, which in combination could produce many types of plain, molded, and cut glass.
 The company charter permitted it to manufacture "flint and crown glass of all kinds in the towns of Boston and Cambridge."
 At that time, about 40 glass factories existed in the United States, though most had few employees.
-Deming Jarves held one key advantage over his competitors in the glass manufacturing business; he held the American monopoly on red lead (lithage), which was essential for the production of fine lead glass.
+Deming Jarves held one key advantage over his competitors in the glass manufacturing business; he held the American monopoly on red lead (litharge), which was essential for the production of fine lead glass.
 In 1826, however, Jarves left to found the Boston and Sandwich Glass Company.

 Through the 1820s, the company exhibited at the American Institute Fair, won a Franklin Institute award for "skill and ingenuity," and established agencies in New York, Philadelphia, and Baltimore.
 The company took full advantage of the introduction of pressed glass and its business grew rapidly.
 Within 25 years, the glass industry was Cambridge's top employer in 1845 and again in 1855, when two companies, New England and Bay State, each employed more than 500 people.
 Engraver Louis F. Vaupel (1824–1903), who joined New England Glass in 1856, led its creation in the 1860s and 1870s of high-quality cut and engraved products, including very fine paperweights.

 The company flourished as one of America's leading glass manufacturers through the Civil War, but the development of inexpensive soda-lime glass in West Virginia brought a deep decline in sales, which dropped from about $500,000 in 1865 to $232,304 in 1876, when the workforce had been reduced to only 200 laborers.
 In 1877, the company's directors withdrew from active participation, leasing the property to William Libbey, their agent since 1870.

 William L. Libbey took over the company in 1878 and renamed it the New England Glass Works, Wm.
 L. Libbey & Sons Props.
 In 1888, William's son, Edward Drummond Libbey, moved the company to Toledo, Ohio.